 After the Kalire are tied, the bride makes her unmarried friends sit down on their knees and shakes her hands on their heads.
 It is presumed that if any part of the Kalire drops on any girl’s head she will soon get married.
 How exciting!

 These ceremonies are practiced in northern India with lots of fun and excitement.
 Choda and Kaleras are important accessories of marriage to invest in good quality.
 You can buy these two from Amazel Designs Online.
 They have a very good collection of such jewelry at genuine prices.
-They are located in Brampton Canada but provide worldwide shipping too.
+They are located in USA & Canada but provide worldwide shipping too.